jschnab/systems_design/pastebin/README.md

 ```

 We use the string placeholders `%s` to safely pass query parameters to the
 `execute()` method.
-This is especially import when query parameters are
+This is especially important when query parameters are
 provided by application users, to avoid SQL injection.

 #### 6.2.1.
 Text storage quotas